ReliaSolve/Latent/README.md

 This repository holds programs and instructions for building and programming a latency test device for virtual-reality (VR) systems.

-*arduino_loopback*:
-Program to run on an Arduino that will loop back the state of digital pin 3 and report it as analog 0, presuming that a jumper has been installed between the two.
-It is meant to operate in combination with the *test_arduino_latency* program.

 *test_arduino_latency*:
 Program to send commands to the Arduino to toggle the state of the digital output and measure how long it takes to see a change in the analog value.
 It talks with the *arduino_loopback* program running on an Arduino to do this.

+*test_arduino_latency/arduino_loopback*:
+Program to run on an Arduino that will loop back the state of digital pin 3 and report it as analog 0, presuming that a jumper has been installed between the two.
+It is meant to operate in combination with the *test_arduino_latency* program.

 # License
 Copyright 2015 ReliaSolve.com